DARMA-tasking/vt/docs/md/location.md

 The variable `vt::location::small_msg_max_size` controls whether a message is routed with an eager or rendezvous protocol.
-If the message is under that size limit, the message is routed eagerly---forwarded to the "home node" for resolution if the location is in cache.
+If the message is under that size limit, the message is routed eagerly---forwarded to the "home node" for resolution if the location is not in the cache.

 If the size of the message is greater than `vt::location::small_msg_max_size`, the location coordinator will inquire with a control message to resolve the